 Error Messages Status Code Description CPU Card Failure 20 There are failed components on the CPU card and technical support is required.
 Power Supply is Low 21 The input and/or output power supply voltage is too low, ensure that: (a) input power supply voltage is within the specified range (b) output power supply is not overloaded.
 New/Failed Battery - Set Time 22 The real-time clock has lost the correct time because the battery has failed, or there is a new battery.
 Set the current time and date (in the TM/LOG menu) to clear the error message and to continue data logging at the correct times.
 Note: The instrument can continue operating with a failed battery, but the correct time will be lost if there are interruptions to the power supply.
-Temperature Sensor 1 Failure 01 The temperature sensor on analog input 1 has failed.
+Temperature Sensor Failure 01 The temperature sensor (analog input 1) has failed.
 To deactivate the error, the Analog Input Signal Type can be set to DEFAULT to use a programmed default value instead of the sensor signal.
-Temperature Sensor 2 Failure 02 The temperature sensor on analog input 2 has failed.
+Density Sensor Failure 02 The density sensor (analog input 2) has failed.
 To deactivate the error, the Analog Input Signal Type can be set to DEFAULT to use a programmed default value instead of the sensor signal.
 Invalid Reference Parameter 06 The reference parameter is outside of the allowed range.
 The reference density and temperature (specified in the Parameters menu) should be programmed within the defined calculation limits for the chosen fluid.
-Temperature is Out of Range 10 The temperature inputs are outside of the allowed calculation range.
+Temp/Density is Out of Range 10 The temperature and/or density inputs are outside of the allowed calculation range.
+Quad Input Error Detected 12 Pulse security checking has detected a quadrature input error.
+Pressing the RESET key will clear the exception if the error condition no longer exists.
+The exception is only raised if the quadrature input has been enabled.
+Quad Frequency Over Limit 11 The quadrature input frequency is over the limit (no pulse security checking is performed).
+The exception is only raised if the quadrature input has been enabled.